siriusphp/input/docs/01_Building_forms/201_-_Input_fields.md

 12. LocalDateTime
 13. Number

-They diverge very little from the base **Element\Input** class so, by looking at their code you'll be able to understand what it takes to create your own custom fields.
+They diverge very little from the base **Input\Input** class so, by looking at their code you'll be able to understand what it takes to create your own custom fields.

 **Note!** The type of form elements have little to do how they are displayed.
 The renderer is responsible for the visual representation of the form and its elements.
 Creating custom elements solves only 20% of the problem (rendering is 80%).